k41zen/SecurityCenter/README.md

 ## Tested with
 This has been tested using pyTenable 0.3.27 and Tenable's SecurityCenter 5.11.x.

+## Introduction
+Once downloaded, install the dependencies needed for this script, run the following command:

+	pip install -r requirements.txt

 ## Deployment
 Both scripts utilise the TenableSC API wrapper to run as shown in the code snippet below: